 Innovation

-Technology and computing have been implanted in the universe and become part of our lives.
+Technology and computing have been implanted in the universe and in our daily lives.
 The next era of intelligent system is to innovate the customers through intelligent cloud and edge.
-In this transformation, huge data is required in the digital world where customers play an important role in all industry to create value creation.
+In this transformation, big data is required in the digital world where customers play an important role in all industry to create value creation.
 As data volume is tremendously increasing, it is essential to introduce a superscale cloud datacentres where not only store unlimited data but perform analytic function on all areas particularly when every application is moving towards AI.
 More developers of digital company play an important role in the technology industry and therefore Microsoft is investing in the most advance software programming.
 Through GitHub, developers can benefit most through its framework, language, and cloud independently.
 Presently they have the most cloud providers in the region and its keep growing.
 The introduction of Azure machine learning,

 Developers can train and build machine learning tool for decision making.